Building a Repertoire

 Section titled “Creating a repertoire”- Go to the Openings page from the left sidebar.

-- Choose White or Black and give the repertoire a name (e.g. “1.e4 Repertoire” or “Sicilian Defence”).
+- Choose White or Black and give the repertoire a name (e.g. “1.e4 Repertoire” or “Sicilian Defence”), then click Create.

 Adding moves